KothaiKumar/Correlation_Regression/README.md

-# Ex no 3 - Correlation and regression for data analysis
+# Ex No 3 - Correlation and regression for data analysis
 # Date : 25-10-2023
 # Aim :